 Crawford Funeral and Cremation Service of Montello and Oxford is honored to be serving the family, and you may visit www.CrawfordFH.com to see the full obituary and leave a memory.

-To send sympathy gifts to the family or plant a tree in memory of Edmond Minihan, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Edmond Minihan, please visit our Tree Store.